 The ratio is usually set for penetration of 2.5 mm and 5 mm.

-1. CBR test used to analyze existing pavements, layer by layer with respect to their strength and load carrying capacity.
+- CBR test is used to analyze existing pavements, layer by layer with respect to their strength and load carrying capacity.

-2. CBR testing also helps identify the causes of load failure of pavements.
+2. It also helps identify the causes of load failure of pavements.

 3. CBR values are usually calculated for penetration of 2.5 mm and 5 mm.

-4. Generally, the CBR value at 2.5 mm penetration will be higher than the 5 mm penetration and taken as the CBR value for design purposes.
+- The CBR value at 2.5 mm penetration will be higher than the 5 mm penetration taken as the CBR value for design purposes.

 Procedure for CBR Test: